Binatone

 Binatone is a British-Chinese telecommunications company.
 Binatone was started in the United Kingdom in 1958 by two brothers, Gulu Lalvani and Partap Lalvani, to import and distribute consumer electronics.
 The company was named after their sister, Bina.

-Company history
+Binatone manufactures products under its own brand apart from utilising the AEG and Motorola brands under licence.

+History

 Between 1976 and 1979, Binatone produced the "Binatone TV Master" series of first generation video game consoles.

 In 1983 Binatone was the first in Europe with fixed-line consumer products that could be bought at electronics retailers.
 This marked the beginning of a gradual change from Binatone's focus on audio and vision to telecom products.

 In 2008, Dino Lalvani, son of Gulu Lalvani, purchased the company from his father and took over as chairman.

 Binatone was the official shirt sponsor of Queens Park Rangers Football Club from 2003 to 2006.

-Binatone manufactures products under its own brand apart from utilising the AEG and Motorola brands under licence.
+In 2013, Binatone released ReadMe Mobile, an Android tablet/eReader.
+The device specializes as an eBook with a keypad, and a non-reflective screen.

+Binatone created an N95 mask and combined it with a Bluetooth headset in January of 2021.
+The company unveiled MaskFone at the CES 2021.

-Binatone Consoles
+Consoles

-A very early console was the 'TV Game unit' but the first series was the 'TV master' series which are black & white pongs (first generation).
+A very early console was the TV Game unit but the first series was the TV master series which are black & white pongs (first generation).